BotecoIndie/BotecoBo/README.md

 `fBotecoBo.updateColorFile()` - This will update "colors.jpg" file(that contains the colors stored by fBotecoBo.data.colors member).

 `fBotecoBo.commandAdd(information, callback)` - This will register a command in bot.
-Information is an object with "name", "description" and "staffOnly" keys.
-The callback function is specified in callback field.
+Information is an object with "name", "description", "staffOnly" and "callback" keys.

 `fBotecoBo.commandRemove(command)` - This will remove determined command by name specified in fBotecoBo.commandAdd() function.